Richard Adams: Personal life

-In 1949, Adams married Elizabeth (Barbara), daughter of R.A.F.
-Squadron-Leader Edward Fox Dyke Acland, son of the barrister and judge Sir Reginald Brodie Dyke Acland, whose father, the scientist Henry Wentworth Dyke Acland (himself created a baronet of St Mary Magdalen, Oxford) descended from the Acland baronets of Columb John.
-Until his death, he lived with his wife in Church Street, Whitchurch, within 10 mi of his birthplace.
+In 1949, Adams married Barbara Elizabeth, daughter of RAF Squadron-Leader Edward Fox Dyke Acland, son of the barrister and judge Sir Reginald Brodie Dyke Acland, whose father, the scientist Henry Wentworth Dyke Acland (himself created a baronet of St Mary Magdalen, Oxford) descended from the Acland baronets of Columb John in Devon.

+Until his death, Adams lived with his wife in Church Street, Whitchurch, Hampshire, within 10 mi of his birthplace.
 Their daughters, to whom Adams originally related the tales that became Watership Down, are Juliet and Rosamond.
-Adams celebrated his 90th birthday in 2010 with a party at the White Hart in his hometown of Whitchurch, Hampshire, where Sir George Young presented him with a painting by a local artist.
+Adams celebrated his 90th birthday in 2010 with a party at the White Hart in Whitchurch, where Sir George Young presented him with a painting by a local artist.
 Adams wrote a poetic piece celebrating his home of the past 28 years.
-Adams described himself as an Orthodox Christian.

-Adams died on 24 December 2016 at the age of 96 in Oxford, England from complications of a blood disorder.
+Adams died on 24 December 2016 at the age of 96 in Oxford, from complications of heart failure and a blood disorder.